The King of Little Things

 King Normous wants everything in the kingdom to bow to his power, and he raids all the villages until every last one is within his grasp.
 But when he finds out about the King of Little Things, who rules all the small things in the land, King Normous figures he's got this one in the bag -- or so he thinks.
 Along the way he will discover just how important the little stuff is.
 This is author Bil Lepp's first picture book, and it's illustrated magnificently by Daniel T. Wenzel, who previously illustrated the graphic novel version of The Hobbit.

 Is it any good?

-THE KING OF LITTLE THINGS is a clever, imaginative yarn that blends mythology and tall tales to impart an important lesson: Everything has value, and little things often have more power than we give them credit for.
+This is a clever, imaginative yarn that blends mythology and tall tales to impart an important lesson: Everything has value, and little things often have more power than we give them credit for.
 With vivid watercolor illustrations that evoke a mystical medieval past (and an almost Grimms'-lite feel), the story reads as larger than life, and the message really pops.

 As such, kids who like fantasy and royalty will enjoy the old-fashioned style of this tale, though young kids might find King Normous' anger and bottomless thirst for power a tad frightening.
 Parents will appreciate the strong message here about generosity and humility.

 Families can talk about greed.
 Have you ever wanted to have all the things?
 Why?
 How did you learn the importance of restraint, or valuing what you already have?

 Have you ever forgotten about a small thing that turned out to be really important?
 What was it?
 What happened?

 Have you ever dealt with a friend or other child who wanted all of your toys or all of your snack?
 How did you talk to him or her about it?
 What was the outcome?